 - A 1-2 page statement of purpose written by the student as it applies to the KCP fellowship goals

 - A current resume or curriculum vitae that includes positions held, fellowships received, current funding, and expected funding, if applicable

-Please submit complete applications to Debra Charlesworth (a single PDF via e-mail is preferred).
+Please submit complete applications to the Graduate School, attention Dr. Debra Charlesworth (a single PDF via e-mail is preferred).
 The review panel will also consider the candidate's application to Graduate School and current Michigan Tech transcript (if applicable).

 Applications will be evaluated by a panel consisting of one faculty member from each college or school on the following criteria:

 - Academic merit of the candidate